nhsuk/nhsuk-frontend/docs/contributing/backstopJS_tests.md

 This document serves as a guide in contributing tests to the existing BackstopJS framework

-Every new component should have tests,
+Every new component should have tests and the guideline as below

 ## 1.Tests and the folder structure
 All tests should go into the [tests directory](https://github.com/nhsuk/nhsuk-frontend/tree/master/tests).
 There are separate directory for [BackstopJS](https://github.com/garris/BackstopJS) tests.